VideoWhisper Software Requirements

 For full functionality we provide managed plans and dedicated servers that include everything required to run this software (web + rtmp) at optimum performance.
 Our staff can also assist with transferring existing sites from other providers.
 These include functionality like recording/archiving, mobile delivery of streams (hls, mpeg-dash), transcoding support, rtmp session control for 3rd party encoders and players and other extended functionality.

-If you just need basic rtmp functionality for live streaming or video chat to use in addition to a 3rd party web host, remote budget rtmp clould hosting options are available.
+If you just need basic rtmp functionality for live streaming or video chat Flash based apps to use in addition to a 3rd party web host, remote budget rtmp clould hosting options are available.
 This type of rtmp hosting does not include support for archiving/recording, mobile delivery, vod, transcoding or other extended functionality.

 Server Software (Hosting Requirements)